irwtdvoys/aoc-2021/readme.md

 ##### Day 06

 Didn't really pay attention to the obvious exponential growth hint so part 1 was a mice clean model of the school that would never work for part 2.
 Re-thought it through and simply kept a count of numbers of fish at the 9 different stages.

+##### Day 07

+Grouped the crabs by position rather than trying to model them all and calculated distance to move for each group.
+This allowed part 2 to just require a tweak to the calculation to use triangular numbers.